 What is the difference between iaidō and iaijutsu?

 If you are thinking, well this is a slippery slope to climb, it is indeed.
 You have to keep an open mind and not judge a book by its suffix.
-Japanese of use these words interchangeably as well.
+Japanese do use these words interchangeably as well.